UAE sends 6 Gitmo detainees to Yemen amid concerns

 United Nations rights experts said last year that forcibly returning detainees to Yemen could be a violation of international law.
 The experts said the men could face torture or ill-treatment once back in Yemen.

 The six were among 19 detainees — 18 Yemenis and one Russian — who were scooped up in Afghanistan and Pakistan after the Sept.
 11 attacks.
-The 19 had been in custody in the UAE from between 2015 and 2017, when the U.S. released them from Guantanamo.
+The 19 were transferred to custody in the UAE during the period between 2015 and 2017, when the U.S. released them from Guantanamo.

 Following this week’s release of the six, 13 from the original group remain held in the UAE.

-Note: This story was first published on July 29, 2021.
-It was updated on July 31, 2021 to correct the name of the organization that welcomed the release.